Muhammad Ramzan (preacher): Early life and death

 Ramzan was dissatisfied with the Sufi religious system under his father, whose Rajput devotees present him with a tithe from every thing taken in their raids.
-At age 14, Ramzan he left his family to study with Shah Abdul Qadir and Shah Abdul Aziz Delhivi the sons of Shah Waliullah.
+At age 14, Ramzan he left his family to study with Abdul Qadir and Shah Abdul Aziz Dehlavi, the sons of Shah Waliullah Dehlawi.
 There he studied for fourteen years (1783-1796).
-He has worked as a preacher and tablighi throughout his life.
+He has worked as a preacher throughout his life.

+Death

 Ramzan was killed by Bohras at Mandsaur in Madhya Pradesh after returning from "Hajj" on 18 January 1825.

 Scholarly work

 Ramzan wrote in local language and dialects, sometime in the form of poems that could be recited and held debates with the scholars of other religious.